 501 Beacon was designed by Snell and Gregerson, architects, and built in 1888-1889 by Neal & Preble, masons, for stockbroker Francis Vose Parker and his wife, Mary (Codman) Parker.
 He is shown as the owner on the original building permit application, dated July 25, 1888, and on the final building inspection report, dated April 12, 1889.

 During the early 1890s, the Parkers were living elsewhere — possibly in California where Francis Parker “made two journeys” according to his Harvard Class Report (he attended Harvard with the Class of 1868 but left before graduating).

 During the 1892-1893 winter season, 501 Beacon was the home of Mary (Hasbrouck) Sutton, widow of General Eben Sutton, owner of textile mills in North Andover, and their daughter, Eliza (Lila) (Sutton) Young, the widow of Harvard professor Ernest Young.
 They had moved by the next season to 484 Beacon.

 During the 1893-1894 winter season, 501 Beacon was the home of William Fisher Wharton and his wife, Susan C. (Lay) Wharton.
 He was an attorney and had served as Assistant Secretary of State in the Benjamin Harrison Administration.
-In mid-1894, he purchased a home in Groton which they subsequently made their home.
+In mid-1894, he purchased a home in Groton, The Elms, which they subsequently made their home.

 During the 1894-1895 winter season, 501 Beacon was the home of John Caswell and his wife, Gertrude (Robbins) Caswell.
 They also maintained a home, Round Plain Farm, in Pride’s Crossing.
 They had married in September of 1894 and 501 Beacon probably was their first home together.
-John Caswell was a real estate broker and would become a noted big game hunter and gun expert.
+John Caswell was a real estate investor, and would become a noted big game hunter and gun expert.
 They moved to 228 Beacon for the 1895-1896 season.